McCoy1701/McCoy1701.github.io/README.md

 ## 65c02 Workbench Computer

-The main goal of this project is to meet my needs for programming EEPROMs, controlling external peripherals via SPI, I2C, and UART, driving other miscellaneous logic devices, and controlling servos using PWM.
+The main goal of this project is to meet my needs for programming EEPROMs, controlling external peripherals via SPI, I2C, and UART, controlling servos using PWM.
+Driving other miscellaneous logic devices.

 The CPU is a WDC 65c02 running at 1 MHz.
 It includes an AS6C62256 32k x 8-bit static RAM, though the system uses only 16k for the main RAM.
 There is one 65c22 Versatile Interface Adapters (VIA), which features two 8-bit ports for general-purpose input/output.
 The 65c22 also enables